 To apply for graduate admission, you must apply online to the UMass Graduate School

-All accompanying materials should be mailed directly to the Graduate School.
+All accompanying materials that are not submitted digitally should be mailed directly to the Graduate School.

 530 Goodell Building